Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Problem formulation

+\begin{remark}[NP-hardness] Due to the set covering structure of charger placement, the BFEP is strongly NP-hard even in simple special cases.
+This can be established by reduction from the set covering problem \citep{garey1979computers}. \begin{revblock}By identifying each terminal with a candidate set covering its connected routes, any instance of the set covering problem can be encoded as a BFEP with one investment period, one time interval, only on-route BEBs, unit service requirements, and charger installations as the only costs.\end{revblock} A similar reduction gives the same result for the BFEP with one investment period and only depot BEBs.
+We omit \begin{revblock}both\end{revblock} proofs for brevity. \end{remark}

-Although our depot BEB scheduling model closely resembles a minimum-cost circulation problem due to the flow conservation constraints \eqref{model:operations_detailed:depot_flow_full}--\eqref{model:operations_detailed:depot_flow_empty}, the chargers capacity constraints \eqref{model:operations_detailed:depot_capacity} and service level requirements \eqref{model:operations_detailed:service_level} act as side constraints that break the total unimodularity property \citep[see][]{schrijver2003combinatorial}.
-It follows that instances with nonzero integrality gaps can easily be constructed. \begin{remark} The operational problem \eqref{model:operations_detailed} does not have the integrality property. \end{remark}
+\begin{remark}[Integer operational problem] Model \eqref{model:operations_detailed} resembles a minimum-cost circulation problem due to the flow conservation constraints \eqref{model:operations_detailed:depot_flow_full}--\eqref{model:operations_detailed:depot_flow_empty}.
+Yet, the charger capacity constraints \eqref{model:operations_detailed:depot_capacity} and service level requirements \eqref{model:operations_detailed:service_level} break total unimodularity \citep[see][]{schrijver2003combinatorial}.
+Instances with nonzero integrality gaps can be constructed to conclude that the problem does not have the integrality property and must be solved as an integer program (IP). \begin{revblock} Importantly, the integrality of the operational variables can significantly impact strategic decisions.
+In \ref{ec:Proofs}, we exhibit a small single-route instance in which problem \eqref{model:operations_detailed} requires a fleet of at least three depot BEBs for feasibility, whereas its LP relaxation is feasible with only two.\end{revblock} \end{remark}

-As a consequence of Remark \eqref{prop:IP_subproblem}, classical Benders cuts do not suffice to obtain an exact decomposition algorithm for the BFEP.
-However, the strategic variables only appear as positive terms in the operational constraints, i.e., matrices $B$ and $E$ are nonnegative.
-This implies the result of Remark~\ref{remark:recourse_monotonic}, which will be leveraged in our exact logic-based Benders decomposition approach. \begin{remark} The optimal value $\mathcal{Q}_p(x_p)$ of problem \eqref{model:operations_detailed} is a nonincreasing function of $x_p$. \end{remark}

-We conclude this section by highlighting that, even under simplifying assumptions, the BFEP is strongly NP-hard.
-The proofs of Propositions \ref{prop:np-hard-route} and \ref{prop:np-hard-depot} are by reduction from the set covering problem \citep{hartmanis1982computers}.
-They are presented in Appendix~\ref{ec:Proofs}. \begin{proposition} The BFEP with one investment period, one time interval, and only on-route BEBs is strongly NP-hard. \end{proposition} \begin{proposition} The BFEP with one investment period and only depot BEBs is strongly NP-hard. \end{proposition}